bartbutenaers/node-red-contrib-plate-recognizer/README.md

 + Use a *local installation* (based on the SDK).
 + Use a local *Docker container*.

+### Camera ID
+Optionally a camera id can be specified, which will be sent to the recognition service.

 ### Status text
 Specify how the recognition result needs to be displayed in the node status label:
 + *None:* Show no recognition results.